01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

 # Setter Injection

 In the previous article, we created a framework that manages beans for us.
-In this article we will be focusing on wiring these beans together.
+In this article, we will be focusing on wiring these beans together.
 As discussed in the first article there are several approaches to injecting beans.
-Most straightforward approach would be setter injection.
+The most straightforward approach would be setter injection.
 Consider the following config file for our DI framework:

 ```xml